Subspace clustering using a symmetric low-rank representation: Introduction

-The proposed LRRSC method provides several advantages: \begin{enumerate}[a)] \item It incorporates the symmetry idea into low-rank representation learning, and can successfully learn a symmetric low-rank matrix for high-dimensional data representation.
-The introduction of low-rank representation with a symmetric constraint enriches the relationship of data samples for robust subspace clustering. \item We have provided a rigorous proof for minimizing the nuclear-norm regularized least square problem with a symmetric constraint.
-This can be solved very efficiently in a closed form solution using SVD techniques. \item It exploits the intrinsically geometrical structure of the memberships of data points preserved in a symmetric low-rank matrix (i.e., the angular information of principal directions of the symmetric low-rank representation) to construct an affinity matrix with more separation ability.
-This significantly improves the subspace clustering performance. \item It solves the nuclear-norm minimization optimization problem with a symmetric constraint, and can be regarded as an improvement of LRR.
-It also inherits the advantages of LRR, which captures the global structure of data.
-Compared with other state-of-the-art methods, our extensive experimental results using benchmark databases demonstrate the effectiveness and robustness of LRRSC for subspace clustering \end{enumerate}
+The contributions of the paper are summarized as follows: \begin{enumerate}[a)] \item It incorporates the symmetry idea into low-rank representation learning, and can successfully learn a symmetric low-rank matrix for high-dimensional data representation.
+We have provided a proof for minimizing the nuclear-norm regularized least square problem with a symmetric constraint. \item A symmetric low-rank representation can be obtained by eLRRSC in a closed form solution, which can be solved very efficiently using SVD techniques. \item It exploits the intrinsically geometrical structure of the memberships of data points preserved in a symmetric low-rank matrix (i.e., the angular information of principal directions of the symmetric low-rank representation) to construct an affinity matrix with more separation ability.
+This significantly improves the subspace clustering performance. \item Compared with other state-of-the-art methods, our extensive experimental results using benchmark databases demonstrate the effectiveness and robustness of LRRSC and eLRRSC for subspace clustering. \end{enumerate}

 The remainder of this paper is organized as follows.
 Section \ref{sec:Relatedwork} summarizes some related work on low-rank representation techniques that inspired this work.
 Section \ref{sec:LRRSC} presents the proposed LRRSC for subspace clustering.
 Extensive experimental results using benchmark databases are presented in Section \ref{sec:Experiments}.
 Finally, Section \ref{sec:Conclusions} concludes this paper.